timbertson/opam2nix/examples/README.md

  - nix/default.nix: a parameterised derivation as you might find in `nixpkgs` - i.e. all dependencies injected.
 Uses the `opam2nix` API to build `opam-selection.nix`
  - Makefile: commands for building the actual derivation, and for (re)generating `opam-selection.nix`

-The examples reference `./examples/opam2nix.nix`, which imports opam2nix directly from the most recent github commit.
+The examples reference `./examples/opam2nix.nix`, which imports opam2nix directly from the parent directory.
+In your own repository, you would import it from github instead (see the toplevel README for instructions).